pikachua7/ERC20-Contract/README.md

 ```
 npm install
 ```
-4. make a .env file in your root folder and add this line -
+4. make a .env file in your src folder and add this line -

 ```
 PRIVATE_KEY = "0x<INSERT-YOUR-PRIVATE-KEY> "